| |||||||||||||||||

 The matrix to represent a graph in this way is called Adjacency matrix .

-The size of adjacency matrix is equal to the number of vertices in the graph.
-It is a square matrix (that is the number of rows is equal to the number of columns).
 The adjacency matrix of a graph is symmetric because it has no direction.
 Two vertices share the same edge can be called from the first one to the second one, or from the second one to the first one.
-For example, Vertex
+For example, Vertex and vertex has one common edge, then element (a, b) = 1 and element (b, a) = 1.

 Let us try another example:

-Can you make the adjacency matrix of this graph?
-Try it first before you look at the answer below.
 The graph has 3 vertices, thus we make a matrix size 3 by 3.
 We put the name of vertices on the side of the matrix.

 Since there is no other edge in the graph, we can fill the empty cell with zeros.
 Thus, we have the answer

 Some of you may ask about the diagonal part of the matrix, are these cells always zero?
 No, if you find the graph has some loop in some vertices, you can fill the diagonal element of adjacency matrix with the number of loop.
-If a graph has some vertex that is not connected to any other vertices, the adjacency matrix correspond to that single vertex is zero.

 Please do some practice to represent graph below into adjacency matrix.

-(See the answer in the previous page)
+(See the answer in the previous page )

 Given the adjacency matrix, can you draw back the graph?